-Additionally, the official Red Hat Enterprise Linux 5 update 4 CDs can be substituted for the OS Rolls.
-Also, any true rebuild of RHEL 5 update 4 can be used -- distributions known to work are: CentOS 5 update 4 and Scientific Linux 5 update 4.
-If you substitute the OS Rolls with one of the above distributions, you must supply all the CDs from the distribution (which usually is 6 or 7 CDs).
+Additionally, the official Red Hat Enterprise Linux 5 (5.8) or Linux (6.3) can be substituted substituted for the OS Rolls.
+Also, any true rebuild of RHEL 5 update 8 or RHEL 6 Update 3 can be used.
+If you substitute the OS Rolls with one of the above distributions, you must supply all the CDs from the distribution (which usually is 6 to 9 CDs).